Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 name: arrays-class

-# Arrays Utility Class
+# Java's native Arrays Utility Class

 --

-## Useful array-related functions
+## Useful functions for arrays

-An array is *not* a primitive data type in Java.
+While an array is *not* a primitive data type in Java, we nonetheless have access to different methods and utilities for arrays through the *Arrays utility class*.

 --

-Nonetheless, Java provides different methods and utilities for arrays through the *Arrays utility class*.
+Use `import java.util.Arrays` to invoke the library.

 --

-The **Arrays utility class** provides methods for manipulating arrays.

---

-Use `import java.util.Arrays` to invoke the library.
+We'll discuss:

+- Printing the contents on array
+- Comparing the values of two arrays
+- Copying an array
+- Searching an array
+- Sorting an array

 ---